 For this test, a concentrated specimen might give the false impression that ovulation is about to occur.
 Thus, a first morning specimen is not the one to use.
 One way to use these kits (and there are many suggestions) is to urinate at around 4 PM.
 Then urinate at 6 PM and perform the test on this specimen.
 The testing needs to start before any color change has occurred and the test is valuable when the first color change occurs.
 The color does not have to match the test strip, only that there is a color change which should be occurring based upon the predicted day of ovulation.
 The best time to have intercourse is the following two nights, but having intercourse on the night of the first color change is perfectly OK.
 Once there is any color change, stop performing the test because after that there is no useful information to be obtained.
 A very important point is that these tests are designed to detect the LH surge prior to ovulation which is the release of an egg.
 This obviously is crucial, but of greater importance is the quality of the egg released, which cannot be predicted by these tests.
 So a 44 year old woman may have perfect ovulation by these kits but have no chance of pregnancy because all her remaining eggs are structurally damaged by age.

 How do the Birds and the Bees do it?

 Simply put, fertile women should achieve a successful pregnancy within the first six months of pregnancy exposure.
-For women where this has not happened an inquiry to their physician might help detect a problem which could lead to successful treatment.
+For women where this has not happened an inquiry to a physician might help detect a problem that could lead to successful treatment.
 And remember, even the birds and the bees don’t get it right every time.